 The Chairman - Steve Wilkinson

-We are the longest established classic vehicle club in Paphos District (see history below), and recognised by FIVA.
+We are the longest established classic vehicle club in Paphos District, now also a strong member of OKAK, which in turn is a member of FIVA.
 As such we have our own inspectors to conduct inspections of vehicles, and have members and affiliations island wide, indeed the world.
 Currently there are approximately 150 members registered with the club.

 Not all members actually own a classic vehicle, and some that do are in the process of restoring them and use their ‘modern’ vehicles in the meantime.